 FDP\RIP.1.1/ADEL The TSF shall ensure that any previous information content of a resource is made unavailable upon the deallocation of the resource from the following objects: applet instances and/or packages when one of the deletion operations in FDP\ACC.2.1/ADEL is performed on them.
+Application note:

-Deleted freed resources (both code and data) may be reused, depending on the way they were deleted (logically or physically).
-Requirements on de-allocation during applet/package deletion are described in [JCRE3], §11.3.4.2, §11.3.4.3 and §11.3.4.413.
-Requirements on de-allocation during applet/package deletion are described in [JCRE305], §11.3.4.1, §11.3.4.2 and §11.3.4.4.
+• Requirements on de-allocation during applet/package deletion are described in [JCRE222], §11.3.4.1, §11.3.4.2 and §11.3.4.3.